-- Detailed pick lists sent to producers upon order closing shows who ordered what at each location. - If another format makes more sense to you, you can play around with the "Selected View: Packing List" at the top of your account's Pick List tab.
+- Detailed pick lists sent to producers upon order closing shows who ordered what at each location.
+You will receive a pick list for each "subperiod" Weds and Thurs.
+These lists will come in two separate emails.
+For clarity, we recommend printing your pick list directly from your LFM account; this way one list can include all orders (Weds and Thurs orders) - If another format makes more sense to you, you can play around with the "Selected View: Packing List" at the top of your account's Pick List tab.
 From there, you can sort by location, product or customer, and you can also download the info into an excel sheet and organize it how you wish.